Clinical Microbiology Short Essay Question And Answers

 • Sodium and calcium salts of succinic acid

-• It is a granular deposit which consists of brood capsules, free scolices, and loose hooklets.
+• It is a granular deposit that consists of brood capsules, free scolices, and loose hooklets.

 • It gets settled at the bottom of the hydatid cyst